bsweger/ml-service-demo/README.md

     ```
 4. You should now be able to access the MLflow UI at http://localhost:7777.
 If you're prompted to opt-in to the new model registry UI, say yes.

+To ensure that subsequent setup steps work correctly, keep this terminal window open (_i.e._, keep the Mlflow server running).

 ## Training the models and logging their artifacts on MLflow

 This project uses a dataset of retail store sales from Kaggle.
 The final goal is a system that predicts future sales for a given store and date range.
 To accomplish this, we first need to train one model for each store.